Sourdough Everything Bread Recipe

 - Added Fiber – The seeds and spices add fiber and minerals to the bread, increasing its nutritional value.

 - Easy – Everything bagel seasoning bread is easy to make and requires minimal kitchen equipment.
+This is a great beginner bread recipe for new sourdough bakers.

 Sourdough Everything Bread Ingredients